AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 * *Think Thank: OBVIA - International Observatory on the Societal Impacts of AI & Digital Technology (Canada)*
-  * &nbsp; Involvement in this hub led to the creation and development of an AI supportive system for the Service of Information and the Referral Service on socio-community services in Quebec (211).
-This AI project was schedule to be presented at a workshop at the
+  * &nbsp; Involvement in this hub led to the creation and development of an AI supportive system for the Service of Information and
+    &nbsp; the Referral Service on socio-community services in Quebec (211).
+This AI project was schedule to be presented at a workshop
-    Massachusetts Institute of Technology (MIT) in October 2020 (cancelled due to pandemic travel restrictions).
+    &nbsp; at the Massachusetts Institute of Technology (MIT) in October 2020 (cancelled due to pandemic travel restrictions).

 &nbsp; &nbsp; &nbsp;